Mason Parris

 Mason Mark Parris (/ˈpærɪs/ PARR-iss; born October 1, 1999) is an American freestyle and folkstyle wrestler who competes at 125 kilograms.
 Parris is a 2019 U20 World champion, and a 2023 Pan American Games gold medalist.
 He represented the United States at the 2024 Summer Olympics.

 In folkstyle, he was the 2023 NCAA Division I national champion and Big Ten Conference champion at 285 pounds for the Michigan Wolverines, and the Dan Hodge Trophy winner.

-He currently competes in the Heavyweight division of Real American Freestyle (RAF), and defeated Alexander Romanov in the main event RAF 02.
+He currently competes in the Heavyweight division of Real American Freestyle (RAF), and defeated Alexander Romanov in the main event of RAF 02.

 High school career

 Parris attended Lawrenceburg High School in Lawrenceburg, Indiana, where he was a three-sport athlete, participating in wrestling, football, and track and field.
 In wrestling, he won three Indiana state titles at 220 pounds in 2016, 2017, and 2018.
 He set an Indiana state record with 11 career pins at the state tournament.
 He finished his career with an overall record of 206–1, including a 152–0 recorded over his final three seasons.
 He also won the Junior Schalles Award for best high school pinner in 2018.

 In football, he was a three-time First Team All-State as a linebacker, and a three-time TriState Football Indiana Defensive Player of the Year.
 He finished his career with 612 total tackles (302 solo), 17.0 sacks, 61.5 tackles for losses, 10 forced fumbles, five interceptions, and 16 fumble recoveries.